HayaBinsalim/Robots-mouth-with-LED-Matrix/README.md

 We are using one LED matrix; this can be adjusted based on your dimensions.
 Two or more LEDs can be connected and programmed together for a bigger display.

 ## Programming the Matrix by Arduino MEGA
-To control the LED matrix and make it mimic the mouth’s movement, the arduino is programmed using the code below.
+To control the LED matrix and make it mimic the mouth’s movement, the controller is programmed using the code below.

 ```
 // defining the pin connections